 - Child protection/ safeguarding policy, which includes how the school deals with child-onchild abuse - School behaviour policy, which includes school measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - Staff behaviour (code of conduct) policy, which includes acceptable use of technologies/mobile devices, staff/learner relationship and communications, including the use of social media.
-The policy also incorporates low-level concerns, allegations against staff and whistleblowing - The safeguarding response to children who go missing from education - The safeguarding response to child-on-child abuse - The role and names of the designated safeguarding lead, their deputy/ies, the designated teacher for looked after children, the senior mental health lead and the designated governor.
+The policy also incorporates low-level concerns, allegations against staff and whistleblowing - The safeguarding response to children who are absent from education for prolonged periods/and or repeated absences - The safeguarding response to child-on-child abuse - The role and names of the designated safeguarding lead, their deputy, the designated teacher for looked after children, the senior mental health lead and the designated governor.